ringpublishing/RingPublishingTracking-iOS/README.md

 ### Using [CocoaPods](https://cocoapods.org)

-To install it through CocoaPods simply add the following lines to your Podfile using our private Cocoapods Specs repository.
+To install it through CocoaPods simply add the following lines to your Podfile using our Cocoapods Specs repository.
 Please make sure you have access to this repository granted by us.

 Additions to your Podfile:
 ```ruby